🔄

 For example:

-• just after childbirth
+• shortly after childbirth

 • during engorgement

-• with leaky breasts during pregnancy
+• with leaking breasts during pregnancy

 Pumping can also be temporarily more sensitive if you are: